 Naan is an Indian flatbread that I make for most of my Indian Dinners.
 This is my Simple Butter naan with yeast recipe that is super easy to make with no fuss.
 While it’s hard to replicate the restaurant-style naan without a Tandoor, this one always comes out so close.
 All you need is a flaming hot cast iron skillet or any other stainless steel or carbon steel heavy bottom skillet.

 To get the naan to puff up nicely it’s important to use a flaming hot skillet.
-Do not use non-stick coated skillet as they are not meant for high-heat cooking.
+Do not use non-stick coated skillets as they are not meant for high-heat cooking.
 A cast-iron skillet would be ideal.
 But if you don’t have a cast-iron skillet then use any other heavy bottom, high-heat safe skillet.

 To get the top of the naan brown, you can use either of these methods.